saloni3004/saloni3004/README.md

 -->
 <h1 align="center">Hey 👋 I'm Saloni </h1>
-<h3 align="center">A third-year B.Tech CSE student at Maharshi Dayanand University, driven by curiosity and innovation, growing as a Full-Stack Developer with a strong interest in AI/ML and Cloud.</h3>
+<h3 align="center">A 3rd-year B.Tech CSE student at Maharshi Dayanand University, driven by curiosity and innovation, growing as a Full-Stack Developer with a strong interest in AI/ML and Cloud.</h3>

 ---

-### 👩‍💻 About Me
+### 👩‍💻 Currently Debugging Life with console.log()
-🎓 B.Tech CSE student with a strong interest in Artificial Intelligence, Machine Learning, and Cloud Computing.
+🎓 CSE student with a strong interest in Artificial Intelligence, Machine Learning, and Cloud Computing.

 🚀 Currently working on AI/ML-based projects like **FinAgent**, building intelligent systems to simplify real-world financial decisions.